Suzhou

 MODERN SUZHOU

-I spent two days in Suzhou, but that’s not enough time to see everything that you can see there.
-I missed some other famous Chinese gardens, which are also listed as UNESCO World Heritage Sites.
+I spent two days in Suzhou, but that was far from enough time to see everything the city has to offer.
+I missed some of the other famous Chinese gardens, which are also UNESCO World Heritage Sites.

-Additionally, I also missed Shantang street, which is similar to Pingjiang Road.
-It is not possible to see absolutely everything if the stay is very short.
-I would gladly go back to this uniquely charming city.
+Also, I didn’t have time to visit Shantang Street, which is similar to Pingjiang Road.
+With such a short stay, it’s impossible to see everything.
+But I would gladly return to this uniquely charming city.

-Outside of the old historic area, Suzhou is a bustling modern city.
+Beyond the historic area, Suzhou is a vibrant, modern metropolis.

-If you go to China and if you happen to be in Shanghai, I urge you to do a day trip to Suzhou.
-Choose to see, at least, one or two major historic sites.
+If you’re visiting China and happen to be in Shanghai, I highly recommend taking a day trip to Suzhou.
+Make sure to visit at least one or two of its major historic sites.

 Back to China